Fargo season 4 episode 1 recap: Chris Rock gets a seat at the table

 Milligan’s decision to switch gangs seemed partly inspired by how traumatised he felt by his father forcing him to perform an execution at a young age, so it remains to be seen how much Milligan actually identifies with his Italian-American colleagues.
 We didn’t see much of Rabbi (nicknamed this due to his time with the Jewish gang) in this opener, but it’s no accident that a quality actor like Ben Whishaw was cast to play him.
 Expect to see Rabbi play a bigger role in future episodes, and for him to not be as meek as he appeared here.
 With the don of the Fadda family – who essentially raised Milligan – now dead, it will be interesting to see whether Milligan is quite so enamoured of new leader Josto (Schwartzman).

-‘Fargo’ season 4 episode 1 aired last night (September 27) on FX in the US, with a UK broadcast on Channel 4 expected in 2021
+‘Fargo’ season 4 episode 1 aired last night (September 27) on FX in the US